 For further questions, you can contact our Fees Unit at (916) 445-1664.

 Annual Verification Questionnaire (VQ) and Manifest Fees Assessment

-Any generator, transporter, or facility operator who fails to return the Verification Questionnaire forms shall be subject to suspension of any and all identification numbers and to any other enforcement action (Health & Safety Code section 25205.16(c)).
+Any generator, transporter, or facility operator who fails to provide information required by the department to verify the accuracy of hazardous waste activity data shall be subject to suspension of any and all identification numbers assigned and to any other enforcement action (Health & Safety Code section 25205.16(c)).

 See Verification Questionnaire Frequently Asked Questions for more information.